rakirs2/IntuitivePython/hw/ForWhile.md

 # For while redux

 ## Misc
 So all new homework will be listed here.
-I won't be using email because it reduces 1 step from my steps to do every week

 ## HW
 1. Create an account at [projectEuler.org](https://projecteuler.net/)